michaelpq/michaelpq.github.io/_posts/2017-03-09-postgres-10-scram-authentication.markdown

   used for a password.
 Now using password\_encryption is the only way to do things.
 And that's actually basically enough if enforced at postgresql.conf level.
-  * Perhaps make pg_hba.conf more modular, as sasl is a large family of protocols.
+  * Perhaps make pg\_hba.conf more modular, as SASL is a large family of protocols.

 The SCRAM protocol can be extended as well, particularly with channel